-The next Sheffield City Councillor Election is on 2 May.
+The next Sheffield City Councillor Election is TBC.

 What is a local election?